MohamedSabith97/Functional-Doc_HRM/Labour in Lodging.md

    - Complete - Waiting For Action, employee status changed to Rest

-    "**Hourly Reserved (removed)**"
+    ("**Hourly Reserved (removed)**")

 - ### **Waiting For Action:**

-  - Ready to work =>employee status changed to Ready to work
+  - If Employee moved to "**Ready to work**" then employee status changed to **Ready to work** category.

-  - Refuse to work =>Investigation process will start
+  - If Employee ***"Refuse to work"*** then Investigation process will start for the Employee and status changed to **Rufuse to Work** category.

-  - Leave=> leave request will create with required data
+  - If Employee request for Vacation, Then Leave Request will create for with Required Data if Employee eligible.

-  - Final Exit=> retirement request will create with required data
+  - If Employee request for Retirment(Final Exit), then retirement request will create for Employee with required data.

     * In The Action fields are Following: